What is in this leaflet

 This medicine helps control your condition, but do not cure it.
 Therefore you must take your medicine every day, even if you feel well.

 Do not stop taking this medicine or lower the dosage, without checking with your doctor.
 Do not let yourself run out of medicine over the weekend or holidays.
-Stopping this medicine suddenly may cause unwanted effects or make your condition worse.
-Your doctor will slowly reduce your dose before you can stop taking it completely.
+Stopping this medicine suddenly may worsen your condition or increase your chance of experiencing withdrawal symptoms, such as sleeplessness, headache, nausea (feeling sick), anxiety, excessive sweating or diarrhoea (runny stools).
+If appropriate,your doctor will slowly reduce your dose before you can stop taking it completely.

 If you forget to take it